claesiacosta/projects_regression/README.md

-# projects_regression
+# Regression Projects
-Linear Regression and Logistic Regression Projects
+Using Linear Regression and Logistic Regression Algorithmos